mui/material-ui/docs/src/pages/css-in-js/advanced/advanced.md

 }
 ```

-However, the class names are often non deterministic, how can a parent component override the style of a nested element?
+However, the class names are often non-deterministic.
+How can a parent component override the style of a nested element?

 ### withStyles